ivana-chen/Blog/README.md

 # Project Overview
 This project was designed to create a blog web application.
 It aimed to utilize modern web development techniques and tools to deliver a robust and user-friendly application.
 Made with Codeigniter4, PHP, MySQL.
-User will have to specify database in Database.php to blog information, currently no database is given.
+User will have to specify database in Database.php to blog information, currently no database is given, but the query to complete the database is below.
 Consists of:
 - A home page with the current top 5 blogs
 - Ability to create a new blog post with title, description, image and any tags, and a